DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/openwindow.md

 permalink: /documentation/reference/test-api/testcontroller/openwindow.html
 ---

-# t.openWindow method
+# t.openWindow Method

 Opens a new browser window.
-Returns the matching window descriptor and can be chained with other TestController methods.
+Returns the matching window descriptor and can be chained with other `TestController` methods.

 ```text
 t.openWindow( url ) → this